iarna/fetch-fic/README.md

 * A web UI
 * Make the rtf handler more complete.
-* Better stylesheet handling in output.
+* Better stylesheet handling when outputting to formats that don't support them, eg, ao3, ffnet, bbcode.
 * More external site support:
   * Don't want to support every fic site ever, but…
   * More image sources for externing would be useful.